nasangw/cross-product/README.md

 # cross-product
-You can select horizontal and vertical goods together in a view.
+You can change and select horizontal and vertical goods together in a view.